kubeflow/kubeflow/docs_dev/releasing.md

    * You can check under deploys to see if Netlify deployed it
    * If no deploys show up you can push a commit to the branch to trigger a deploy

+<a id="deploy-to-netlify"></a>
+## Deploy new branch to Netlify

+Note: Contact [Kubeflow admins](https://groups.google.com/a/google.com/g/google-kubeflow-admins) with the link to this section when we want to cut a new version for Kubeflow website in Netlify.

+Admins use Netlify manage branches for Kubeflow website hosting and update the default branch if needed.
+Kubeflow Admins need permission to Netify project, and `kubeflow-dns` GCP project.

 1. Set up DNS for the new site: